eclipse-iceoryx/iceoryx2/.github/PULL_REQUEST_TEMPLATE.md

 * Set the PR to a draft status, e.g. by the `Convert to draft` link, to indicate that the work is not yet ready for review
-* Once the PR is ready for review, press the `Ready for Review` button and push a final commit to trigger the CI
+* Once the PR is ready for review, press the `Ready for Review` button to trigger the CI

 ## Pre-Review Checklist for the PR Author